MenkyoQuest

 Are there countries that skip the test?

 Yes.
-Holders of licenses from 29 countries/regions (Germany, France, UK, Switzerland, the Netherlands, Belgium, Sweden, Spain, Italy, Portugal, Norway, Denmark, Finland, Iceland, Austria, Czech Republic, Poland, Hungary, Slovenia, Luxembourg, Monaco, San Marino, Australia, New Zealand, Canada, South Korea, Taiwan, and the US state of Indiana — partial) are exempt from the knowledge and practical tests.
-They still need document screening.
+Holders of licenses from 29 countries/regions (Germany, France, UK, Switzerland, the Netherlands, Belgium, Sweden, Spain, Italy, Portugal, Norway, Denmark, Finland, Iceland, Ireland, Greece, Austria, Czech Republic, Poland, Hungary, Slovenia, Luxembourg, Monaco, Australia, New Zealand, Canada, South Korea, Taiwan, and the United States — Ohio, Oregon, Colorado, Virginia, Hawaii, Maryland, Washington) are exempt from both the knowledge and practical tests.
+The US state of Indiana is partial (practical test waived, knowledge test still required).
+All exempt holders still need document screening.

 What documents do I need?